Many Americans still rely on old-fashioned supplements,

 personalized nutrition.
 Persona is a leader in this field.
 Here’s how it works:

 Persona’s 5-minute questionnaire looks at everything that makes you unique—your age,

 physiology, health goals, even your medications—to create a detailed wellness profile.

-In just seconds, Persona’s doctor-designed algorithm builds a daily
+In just seconds, Persona’s advanced algorithm builds a daily

 supplement plan tailored to your needs.